How to Create an Online Marketplace: From Idea to Development

 - Product card.
 A product or service page with fields to fill out data.

 - Recommended products.
-Based on user activity and purchases, similar products/services are shown to customers.
+Based on user activity and purchases, similar offers are shown to customers.

 - Notifications.
 Inform users about important actions (orders and their processing, comments, etc.).

-- Making payments.
+- Payment Gateway.
 Link bank cards and integrate payment systems, view and manage transactions, payment history, or cancel payments.

 - Feedback system.
 It also includes the ability to rate products.